 This matter of taking American citizenship, becoming part of the American people, is not like changing your clothes or buying a new car.
 Instead, this is a permanent and very serious thing you do, more like getting married or starting a family.

-In the Jewish faith, a person who converts is considered to have been present in spirit when Moses came down with the Ten Commandments 4,000 years ago, even though that person’s ancestors were not physically there.
-In a non-religious version of this idea, once you took your oath of citizenship, you become present in spirit, along with all other Americans, at the defining events of your new nation’s history:
+In the Jewish faith, a person who converts is considered to have been present in spirit when Moses came down from Mount Sinai with the Ten Commandments 4,000 years ago, even though that person’s ancestors were not physically there.
+In a non-religious version of this idea, once you took your oath of citizenship, you became present in spirit, along with all other Americans, at the defining events of your new nation’s history:

 You’ve now been adopted into America’s family.
 This family isn’t tied just by blood relations, but also by common ideals, a common language, a common history, and common culture of many parts — what President Lincoln called the “mystic chords of memory.”
 That history is now your history, as well.

 We welcome you as our newest countrymen.
 We entrust part of our nation’s future to you.
 We ask only that you love America, cherish America, honor her, protect her, embrace her, salute her, hold her dear.
 God bless you, and God bless America.